From Farm to my Fork via Market Porter to Heartier(!)

 The chocolate came in the post, carefully packaged in a letterbox friendly box.
 And, there was absolutely no waste.

-I’d order from Market Porter again.
+I’d order from Heartier again.
 The combination of really top quality meat with products that have a longer shelf life like charcuterie and cheese means that I wouldn’t have a problem spending £50 to qualify for free delivery.
 When the food arrived there was a good ‘use-by’ period on everything – one of my biggest complaints about online supermarket shopping is that sometimes you order a week of food to find that several items need to be used in the next couple of days.
 If I was feeding a family then I’d definitely consider one of the boxes, which are heavily discounted.
 But, for a small household, the option to mix and match is exactly what I am looking for.